berachain/docs/apps/core/content/developers/quickstart/pol-integration.md

 2. Design an ERC20 token that is minted when users perform actions you would like to incentivize
 3. Have these ERC20 positions staked in your Reward Vault

 All `RewardVault` contracts are deployed using the `RewardVaultFactory` contract and therefore follow a standardized implementation.
 Teams can't modify the RewardVault logic.
 This means all reward customization needs to happen at the staking token level, **not the vault level**.
-This means determining allocation of rewards must happen at the staking token level, fully defined by your app.
+Determining allocation of rewards must happen at the staking token level, fully defined by your app.
 The vault only uses the ERC20 balances of the staking token to distribute BGT proportionally.

 Below are some examples of this pattern.
 If you wanted to incentivize: